Iker Pozo: Loans to Croatian clubs

 In February 2022, Pozo was loaned to HNK Rijeka.
 In the first week, before the official paperwork arrived, he impressed the staff at the club.
 On his first training session after the loan was officially finalized, however, he injured his knee.
 After the magnetic resonance showed the injury was serious, his loan was canceled and he returned to Manchester, not having played a single official game for the club.

 In February 2023, Pozo joined HNK Šibenik.

+Rodina Moscow

+On 16 July 2026, Pozo signed a three-year contract with the Russian Premier League newcomers Rodina Moscow.
+On 31 July 2026, Pozo scored the first ever Rodina's goal in the Russian Premier League.